 With the introduction of the preferred 'in' configuration, we defined a positive scalar density (a volume form, or probability density) on configuration space, $P(q)\mathcal{D}q$, given by the transition probability from the vacuum to the given configuration.
-Restrictions of locality (see [15]) and factorization properties (required to make V(q) compatible with the later introduction of records), limit our choices, leading us to conjecture that we can recover the Born form, $P(q) = |W(q^, q)|^2$.
+Restrictions of locality (see [13]) and factorization properties (required to make V(q) compatible with the later introduction of records), limit our choices, leading us to conjecture that we can recover the Born form, $P(q) = |W(q^, q)|^2$.

 But in any case, this state of affairs is still not completely satisfactory.
 The number $|W(q^,q)|^2$, which makes reference to some quantum mechanical vacuum state, or "preferred initial configuration", is too removed from everyday practice of physics, and it seems to say nothing about why I believe I really had a donut this morning.
 To get around this, we need the emergence of records which are more local (in configuration space).
-In the semi-classical path integral representation, there indeed exists such a candidate object to play this role.
-We have named this object a semi-classical record (or just a record here).
+In the semi-classical path integral representation, there indeed exist such candidate objects to play this role.
+We have named these objects semi-classical records (or just records here).

 If q_r is the record possessed by the configuration 'now', q, then $W(q_r, q)$ can encode our immediate pasts, through a correlation of amplitudes.
-The probability of q becomes the conditional probability of qgiven q_r , $P(q) = P(q|q_r)P(q_r)$.
-Time emerges as something that we infer from the present.
-Its emergence requires a shift from the notion of "state" (or spacetime) to that of "process", between a record and the present.
-Since all subsystems of the configuration evolve to the same tune along an extremal path, relations between these subsystems may be intelligible and consistent.
+The probability of q becomes the conditional probability of q given q_r , $P(q) = P(q|q_r)P(q_r)$.
+Using the notion of records shifts the burden from predictability in physics, to updating of our knowledge.
+We do physics by comparing our expectations 'now' - dictated by our records and our theories - with other properties of the present configuration.
+From a Bayesian perspective, it proves worthwhile to assume the existence of a history.

-This timeless picture requires a Bayesian approach to science, which I briefly discuss in the appendix D. In certain circumstances, all of the configurations between q_r and q will themselves define an ordering of records, completely reproducing our notion of continuous history.
+Indeed, in certain circumstances, all of the configurations between q_r and q will themselves define an ordering of records, reproducing a notion of granular history.
 In such cases, each previous run of an experiment is encoded in each posterior run.
-This feature gives us access to frequentist approaches to probabilities, even though we only have access to configuration 'now'.
-The equations emerging for a Bayesian treatment for the fitness of a given theory are identical to the usual, timeful ones, as was shown in [13].
+The equations emerging for a Bayesian treatment for the fitness of a given theory are identical to the usual, timeful ones, as was shown in [14].

 The more records a certain configuration has, the more data one has to test their theories.
 Consistency of multiple records within a given configuration increases our level of confidence in a theory, and inconsistency decreases it, as expected.
-The more such types of consistent structure a configuration has, the more we will have perceived time to have passed.
+The more such types of consistent structures a configuration has, the more we will have perceived time to have passed.
 In other words, an arrow of time points from q^ - the most symmetric configuration - to ones that have consistent records.